OpenEvalProject/evals/manuscripts/elife-87181/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03bnmw459 Institute of Physics and Astronomy, University of Potsdam Potsdam Germany
+1. Institute of Physics and Astronomy, University of Potsdam Potsdam Germany ([ROR:03bnmw459](https://ror.org/03bnmw459))
-2. https://ror.org/03rmrcq20 Department of Mathematics, University of British Columbia Vancouver, BC Canada
+2. Department of Mathematics, University of British Columbia Vancouver, BC Canada ([ROR:03rmrcq20](https://ror.org/03rmrcq20))
-3. https://ror.org/0316ej306 Department of Chemical and Biological Physics, Weizmann Institute of Science Rehovot Israel
+3. Department of Chemical and Biological Physics, Weizmann Institute of Science Rehovot Israel ([ROR:0316ej306](https://ror.org/0316ej306))
-4. https://ror.org/05tkyf982 Swiss Institute for Dryland Environmental and Energy Research, Blaustein Institutes for Desert Research, Ben-Gurion University of the Negev, Sede Boqer Campus Midreshet Ben-Gurion Israel
+4. Swiss Institute for Dryland Environmental and Energy Research, Blaustein Institutes for Desert Research, Ben-Gurion University of the Negev, Sede Boqer Campus Midreshet Ben-Gurion Israel ([ROR:05tkyf982](https://ror.org/05tkyf982))
-5. https://ror.org/05tkyf982 Department of Physics, Ben-Gurion University of the Negev Be’er Sheva Israel
+5. Department of Physics, Ben-Gurion University of the Negev Be’er Sheva Israel ([ROR:05tkyf982](https://ror.org/05tkyf982))

 † Corresponding author

 ## Abstract

 Actin dynamics in cell motility, division, and phagocytosis is regulated by complex factors with multiple feedback loops, often leading to emergent dynamic patterns in the form of propagating waves of actin polymerization activity that are poorly understood.
 Many in the actin wave community have attempted to discern the underlying mechanisms using experiments and/or mathematical models and theory.
-Here, we survey methods and hypotheses for actin waves based on signaling networks, mechano-chemical effects, and transport characteristics, with examples drawn from Dictyostelium discoideum , human neutrophils, Caenorhabditis elegans , and Xenopus laevis oocytes.
+Here, we survey methods and hypotheses for actin waves based on signaling networks, mechano-chemical effects, and transport characteristics, with examples drawn from Dictyostelium discoideum, human neutrophils, Caenorhabditis elegans, and Xenopus laevis oocytes.
 While experimentalists focus on the details of molecular components, theorists pose a central question of universality: Are there generic, model-independent, underlying principles, or just boundless cell-specific details?
 We argue that mathematical methods are equally important for understanding the emergence, evolution, and persistence of actin waves and conclude with a few challenges for future studies.

 ## Introduction